stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - `window.PDFViewerApplication` is now undefined.
 Earlier versions of the viewer stored many attributes, objects, and functions in the global namespace (i.e. `globalThis` or `window`).
 Many of these attributes have already migrated to `PDFScriptLoaderService.PDFViewerApplication`.
 If you need the `PDFViewerApplication`, you can get it from the `PdfNoticationService`.
 - The API for custom thumbnails has slightly changed.
 Now it doesn't require you to add functions to the `window` object.
 - The RxJS subjects `recalculateSize$` and `onPDFJSInit` are gone.
 You can use ``onPDFJSInitSignal` to replace `onPDFJSInit`.
 I suspect nobody uses `recalculateSize$`, so I didn't implement a replacement yet.
+- Version 21.1.0 improves the responsive design of the toolbar and updated the breakpoint, which had sort of broken after introducing the four editor buttons.
+This means you might see more buttons, and it moves the zoom dropdown to the left.
+If you don't want to see the extra buttons, you can hide them via the `[showXXX]` attributes.

 ## What's new in version 20.5.x?